Josinosle/WKBGP1/README.md

 ```

 # Simulation
-A simulation section is provided plotting the probability density of a wavefunction in the classical analytical method over a step barrier. this section is hard-coded and can be run independently without the rest of the library, to help you get an understanding of a more sophisticated simulation, also including the reflection.
+A simulation section is provided plotting the wavefunction in the classical analytical method over a step barrier. this section is hard-coded and can be run independently without the rest of the library, to help you get an understanding of a more sophisticated simulation, also including the reflection.

+This is not using the wkb approximation used in the library and only should be edited by advanced users.
+Simona has added in depth comments in order to help your way around the document.

 # Credits
 Simona - simulation section and also providing the bulk of the code for animating the wavefunction plots over time